If you are a Bride in a wedding, part of a bridal party or even just a guest attending a wedding please take this advice:

 - Make an appointment at least 2 months in advance with a spray tanning person.
 Tell them it’s a trial for your wedding!
 Make sure to tell them that you do not want to be black, but a perfect bronze or light golden just enough to glow on your special day.
 (Miami Vice color with a white dress looks awful and cheese ball!!!)

-- Please refer back to my “10 Steps to Prepare for the Best Tan” blog … best advice for preparing for a spray tan, I swear by it!
+- Please refer back to my “10 Steps to Prepare for the Best Tan” post … best advice for preparing for a spray tan, I swear by it!

 - Make sure to have the 24 hours of sleeping in this tan, then shower and wear white the next day (and no, not your wedding gown).
 Do some errands … maybe even take a 30 minute casual walk or take a run in your white outfit.
 (Take a run if you are typically a serious dancer at parties).